chironmind/RustTI-how-to-guides/mcginley_dynamic.md

 # How to use McGinly Dynamic RustTI function

-This guide shows how to use the mcGinley dyanmic bands, the logic here can be applied to other McGinley dyanmic functions.
+This guide shows how to use the [McGinley dyniamic bands](https://docs.rs/rust_ti/latest/rust_ti/candle_indicators/bulk/fn.mcginley_dynamic_bands.html), the logic here can be applied to other McGinley dynamic functions.

 ---